tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 If no clients requests time, after a while the server app will be recycled, which means that all clocks are deleted except for the *Demo* clock.

 ## User functions
-If a user register their name or station name, they can do the follwoing:
+If a user register their name or station name and optionally a user password (if required), they can do the follwoing:
 * Stop the clock by first selecting one of the predefined reasons.
 * Start the clock.
 Note only the user that stopped the clock, or an administrator, can start the clock again.